charlietaplinIV/home-lab-setup/README.md

 - Applying and testing Group Policy Objects

 ## 🧠 What I Learned
-- [Example: How to resolve domain login failures]
+- How to resolve domain login failures
-- [Example: Importance of sequencing network role setups]
+- Importance of sequencing network role setups
-- [Example: Efficient documentation for IT procedures]
+- Efficient documentation for IT procedures

 ## 🌱 Future Plans
 - Add File Server role and configure NTFS permissions